 We picked some balance transfer credit card offers and outlined them below.
 You can choose one of these offers to consolidate your credit card debt, or make your own comparison of the available balance transfer offers to pick the best fit.

-This card is good option for those who have low debt as the 0% intro APR is rather short – 9 months.
+This card is a good option for those who don't have much debt as the 0% intro APR is quite standard – 15 months.
 You should be sure you will be able to pay off the transferred balance by the end of this zero introductory period if you do not want to pay interest.
 Once the 0% APR promo period ends, an ongoing interest rate will apply.
 When you transfer a balance to the Quicksilver card, you will have to pay a 3% balance transfer fee.
 Another good benefit of this credit card is a cash back rewards bonus program.
 All credit card purchases will earn 1.5% cash back.
 Plus, you will have an opportunity to earn a one-time bonus of $150 after you spend $500 on purchases within three months of account opening.

 This is one more cash back credit card from Capital One that will allow you to transfer balances.
-The Capital One® Savor® Cash Rewards Credit Card is a no annual fee credit card that will give you nine months of 0% intro APR to transfer and to pay off your debt.
-The balance transfer fee is standard – 3% fee on the amounts transferred within the first nine months.
-Cash back rewards are split into three rewards categories: dining – 3% cash back, groceries – 2% cash back, and all other purchases will earn 1% cash back.
-This card would be ideal for someone who dines out a lot and puts all their grocery purchases on a credit card.
+The Capital One® SavorOne℠ Cash Rewards Credit Card is a no annual fee credit card that will give you 15 months of 0% intro APR to transfer and to pay off your debt.
+The balance transfer fee is standard – 3% fee on the amounts transferred within the first 15 months.
+Cash back rewards are split into three rewards categories: dining & entertainment – 3% cash back, groceries – 2% cash back, and all other purchases will earn 1% cash back.
+This card would be ideal for someone who dines out a lot and puts all grocery purchases on a credit card.

-This card from Citi offers probably the longest 0% intro APR on balance transfers – 21-month 0%* APR on balance transfers.
+This card from Citi offers probably the longest 0% intro APR on balance transfers – 0%* 21 months on Balance Transfers*.
 This promo offer starts from the date of the first balance transfer and applies to balance transfers that are completed in first 4 months.
 The balance transfer fee is 5% of each balance transfer; $5 minimum.
 However, there is no annual fee for the card, and you are allowed to choose your own payment due date.
 Like the Simplicity card, this card has no rewards program and thus, it allows you to focus all your attention on debt repayment rather than accruing new debt.